 Mid-career one-year MBA programs target professionals with 12 to 20 years of experience.

 The MIT Sloan Fellows MBA is a STEM-designated, full-time, one-year program.
-Sloan also offers an SM in Management of Technology or SM in Management.
-To be a Fellow, MIT strongly recommends at least 10 years of work experience, and the average is closer to 14.
+Sloan also offers MS in Management of Tech and MS in Management degrees.
+To be a Fellow, MIT strongly recommends at least ten years of work experience, and the average is closer to 14.
 Starting in the summer, you will begin coursework as well as an in-depth leadership assessment.
-During your time in the program, you will have the chance to visit New York City as part of the Lens on Leadership module or Washington, DC, in the Global Perspectives module.
+Throughout your time, you will take advantage of hands-on learning opportunities through Action Learning labs or the MIT Independent Activities Period.

-USC Marshall’s IBEAR MBA Program consists of 12 months beginning in June and is designed for mid-career professionals with an average of 12 years of work experience.
-The academic year comprises five intense eight-week terms.
-The IBEAR program is internationally diverse and includes International Business Consulting Projects, where you will work with five to six other participants on a four-month consulting experience.
-IBEAR’s International Management Science track is STEM designated.
+USC Marshall’s IBEAR MBA Program consists of 12 months beginning in June and is designed for mid-career professionals with a minimum of six years of full-time work experience (the average is 12 years).
+The academic year comprises six intense eight-week terms.
+The IBEAR program is internationally diverse and includes an International Business Consulting Project, where you will work with five to six other participants on a four-month consulting experience.
+IBEAR’s International Management Science track is STEM designated and includes a ten-day International Experiential Learning Program and career treks to Silicon Valley and Seattle.

-Stanford’s MsX Program is an accelerated master’s program that is not technically an MBA but is often considered alongside other mid-career MBA programs.
-The program focuses on three curriculum paths—Career Advancement, Entrepreneurship, and Career Change—allowing you to customize the degree to your needs.
-Professionals in the MsX program have an average of 13 years of work experience.
-The MsX program holds a STEM designation.
+Stanford’s MSx Program is an accelerated, STEM-designated master’s program that is not technically an MBA but is often considered alongside other mid-career MBA programs.
+The MSx program focuses on three curriculum paths—Career Advancement, Entrepreneurship, and Career Change—allowing you to customize the degree to your needs.
+Professionals in the MSx program have an average of 13 years of work experience.

 As you can see, the number of US-based one-year programs is growing.
 However, they tend to be focused on those who know what they need from an MBA program.
 Therefore, be sure to spend some time reflecting on whether one of these programs might be right for you!